Is it wrong for a Christian be a pessimist?

 Being optimistic does not mean we must always put on a happy face, view everyone through that filter that makes them look angelic, or be the president of the Optimist Club.
 Having a hopeful yet realistic attitude is both healthy and biblical.
 A hopeful perspective helps us grow in our faith as we deal with the things that come around in life—both good and bad.

 Having a healthy understanding of human beings' earthly limitations helps us to forgive and extend grace when we've been disappointed by someone or something.
-Believing that God’s love is bigger than our mess-ups and that He's strong enough to overcome even the worst of our sins strengthens our faith and can help us get through difficult times.
+Believing that God’s love is bigger than our mess-ups, that He's strong enough to overcome even the worst of our sins, and that He strengthens our faith, can help us get through difficult times.
 Recognizing that, through Jesus, God allows us to be forgiven, redeemed, restored, and saved is the best kind of optimism available—and it's available to all!

 ALSO SEE: